icopy-site/awesome/docs/awesome/awesome-wordpress-gatsby.md

 - [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) - Extends the WordPress dashboard with a GraphiQL IDE.
 - [WP API Menus](https://wordpress.org/plugins/wp-api-menus/) - Extends the WordPress JSON REST API with new routes for WordPress registered menus.
 - [WP JAMstack Deployments](https://github.com/crgeary/wp-jamstack-deployments) - WordPress plugin for JAMstack deployments on Netlify (and other platforms).
+- [Headless Mode](https://wordpress.org/plugins/headless-mode/) - Headless mode sets up a redirect for all users trying to access the site.
+The only requests that are granted admission are ones that are either trying to access the REST API, the WP GraphQL API, or any logged-in user looking to access the headless install to edit or create posts.

 **The obvious, that goes along with some of the plugins above:**